gvwilson/sensibleadventures/bookster/bookster.md

 wasn't my fault," she wanted to say, but there was no one to say it to.

-The purple lumens in the Captain's House garden filled the air with a wet peppery smell.  *I should trim them back,* she thought for the third time in as many days.
-She took a brick of dayglass from the tray in the garden where she had left it the night before to soak up the morning light and went inside.
+The purple lumens in the garden of the Captain's House filled the air with a wet peppery smell.  *I should trim them back,* she thought for the third time in as many days.
+She took a brick of dayglass from the tray by the door where she had left it the day before to soak up some more sunlight and went inside.
 Unlacing her boots, she slipped her feet into the fleece slippers that waited beside the door and went into the library.

 Razi sat at the narrow table that stretched the length of room, just